 What is tetanus?

-Tetanus is a life-threatening disease that causes severe muscle spasms, especially in the neck and jaw (called lockjaw).
-Around one in 10 people who get the disease will die from it.
+Tetanus causes severe muscle spasms, especially in the neck and jaw (called lockjaw).
+Around 1 in 10 people who get the disease will die from it.
 Babies and older people have the highest risk of dying from tetanus.

 Tetanus can lead to: